revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 </details>

 ---
-9. What is Bean Validation API?
+9.What is Bean Validation API?
 How can we use it in Spring?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)